Multifunctional landscapes in extensive agroecosystems

 The technological solution

 This initiative aims to promote the development of multifunctional landscapes in Argentina and Uruguay through sustainable practices.
 It focuses on improving the management of big data and enhancing governance through participatory mechanisms.
 The experienced team will address challenges by utilizing innovative approaches to optimize national data analysis and interpret environmental and socio-economic information for the productive sector in both countries.
 The procedure involves creating cross-sectoral strategies to broaden the impact of these transitions, with the ultimate goal of developing tools for landscape-level decision-making.
-The initiative also seeks to promote the diversification of agricultural systems with resilient production and contribute to food security in the pampas biome.
+The initiative also seeks to promote the diversification of agricultural systems with resilient production and contribute to food security in the Pampas biome.
 Specific goals include studying the impact of edges through precision agriculture, designing models for multifunctional landscapes, implementing and monitoring key aspects through territorial case studies, as well as managing knowledge and communications.

 Results